 Even Giulia’s note asserting that Bacheville studied with her father and gifted him a guitar creates chronological challenges.
 British guitar scholar Sarah Clarke has established that Ferdinand Pelzer had immigrated to England by 1829.
 Unfortunately, Pelzer’s pre-London years are not as well known.
 When considering the anonymous French guitar was made in and around 1827 and Bacheville returned to military service in 1830, then any interaction between Pelzer and Bacheville which included handing over a guitar, would have likely occurred sometime between 1827 to 1829.
 There is always a less likely possibility that Bacheville shipped the guitar to Pelzer in London before he died in 1833.
 We can only speculate.

-A narrow window of time is not necessarily problematic but dating the guitar in or around 1827 is critical.
+A narrow window of time is not necessarily problematic but dating the guitar in or around 1827 is convenient if not critical.
 The anonymous French guitar carries no label or branding marks to establish a maker’s date.
-However, a side-by-side comparison with a labeled 1827 guitar (shown above) by the Parisian builder Pierre René Lacote, reveals remarkable similarities in shape and design.
+However, a side-by-side comparison with a labeled 1827 guitar (shown above) by the Parisian builder Pierre René Lacote reveals remarkable similarities in shape and design.
 The headstock and tuners of the anonymous French guitar are also not without controversy.
 Some would argue that the Demet tuners would place the maker’s date in the 1830s.
 Others would argue that the tuners – and even the headstock – could have been added later as removing a peg headstock and refitting with mechanical tuners was a common British practice.
 Furthermore, the Demet tuners are not particularly well fitted further suggesting they may have been added later.

 Regardless, it can be argued that Giulia’s note is too specific and personal to be contrived.
 The burden of disproof can be as much the responsibility of historians as that of proof when the historical record is limited and the evidence is weighed.